rabutler-usbr/crssplot/doc/README.md

 results.

 **Warning:** the code aggregates data from 30 individual CRSS runs.
 This can be memory intensive.
 The aggregating code was run on a computer with 48GB of memory.
-There is not guarantee that the same aggregating code will work on a PC.
+There is no guarantee that the same aggregating code will work on a PC.

 ### Overall Process